 Middle school students today are coming of age in a time when they have more access to information than ever before!
 But, just because they have more access doesn’t mean they understand how to build their identity.
 Giving them the tools to build a reading identity first will give them what they need to grow into whom they really want to be.

 Every one of these books offers a path to identity.
-But remember: you know each child best.
-Be sure to read the books you plan to put in the hands of your students.
-This is serious work to undertake as a teacher (or trusted adult), but take heart in the knowledge that it’s the best work we can do.
+But remember: you know each student best.
+Be sure to read the books first.

 1. Wringer by Jerry Spinelli